Coast to Coast Traverse of Bali

 The trek begins

-Grab a morning dip in the sea and fuel up with a big breakfast before the trek begins, setting off right from the resort – passing through the village of Tibubiu and continuing along a riverside and through family-run plantations of local fruits, such as durian and jackfruit.
-The going is easy today to warm you up for the longer days to come, with 3 or so hours to get through along relatively easy terrain, stopping for lunch at a traditional Balinese restaurant.
-Today's trek winds up at Umadhatu Resort.
+Grab a morning dip in the sea and fuel up with a big breakfast before the trek begins, setting off right from the resort – passing through the village of Tibubiu and continuing along a riverside, following small village and farming tracks past rice fields.
+The going is easy today to warm you up for the longer days to come, with 3 or so hours to get through along relatively easy terrain, stopping for a local picnic lunch under trees with views of the surrounding rice fields.
+Today's trek winds up at Umadhatu Resort where you can relax in the gardens and by the pool after your first day of trekking.

 Day 3